-Rutherford set to make GB bobsleigh debut
+Rutherford's bobsleigh debut delayed

-Beijing 2022: Greg Rutherford set to make bobsleigh debut
+Beijing 2022: Injury delays Greg Rutherford's bobsleigh debut

 Last updated on .From the section Winter Sports